LinaeSostra/ReinforcmentLearningRobot/readme.md

 # Reinforcement Learning on Robots

-This project was part of a self-directed elective in my final year of undergrad to learn the fundamentals of reinforcement learning (RL).
-I explored implementing RL algorithms on physical custom 3D-printed robots, Benny and Bunny, to move from A to B. Halfway through the project, it became clear the project's algorithm and hardware needed decoupling; it was too difficult to identify if the problems lay in the hardware or the algorithms.
-From the simulation results, it became clear the selected algorithms would not work for a large state-space, and more powerful algorithms would be needed to teach the robots Benny and Bunny path planning from A to B.
+Reinforcement learning has become a hot topic to study and research, with many pockets of the field untouched.
+One of these areas is implementing reinforcement learning algorithms on physical robots.
+I explored implementing RL algorithms on physical custom 3D-printed robots, Benny and Bunny, to go from A to B. This project was part of a self-directed elective in my final year of undergrad to learn the fundamentals of reinforcement learning (RL).

+Initially coding occurred directly on the physical robots, but halfway through the project, it became clear the project's algorithm and hardware needed decoupling; it was too difficult to identify if the problems lay in the hardware or in the RL algorithms.
+Testing in the RL algorithms in simulation showed promising results for the small state-space (<= 100 states), but once the problem was expanded to contain a distal reward with 400 states it failed to converge for either of the RL algorithms explored.
+From the simulation results, more powerful algorithms would need to be explored in simulation before implementation on hardware would be feasible.

 ![img_8324](https://user-images.githubusercontent.com/13898053/47622879-8b95d680-dac7-11e8-97d7-3a6e79625648.JPG)

-## Simulation Setup
+## Simulation

-All of the code was written from scratch in C++; this was done for two reasons.
+All of the code was written in C++ without frameworks or external libraries; this was done for two reasons:

-* (1) Once the simulation results were working as intended, then it could easily be ported to the robots that use a microcontroller with limited CPU and memory.
-Using a standard library such as Google Brain's Tensorflow or OpenAI's Gym would have been too large to store onto these mobile robots.
+1) I wanted code that could be used both for training in simulation and for training completely done on the robot with no data transferring.
+This portability was desired because the robots use a microcontroller with limited CPU and memory, and adding data transferring would've added further complexity to the system.
+Using a standard library such as Tensorflow or OpenAI's Gym would have been too large to store onto the robots.

-* (2) I attempted to code up the exercises in Rich Sutton's and Andrew Barto's ["Introduction to Reinforcement Learning"](http://incompleteideas.net/book/the-book-2nd.html) back in the Fall of 2017 with not much success, so I wanted to prove I could write the RL algorithms even when I failed to so in the past.
+2) I attempted to code up the exercises in ["Introduction to Reinforcement Learning"](http://incompleteideas.net/book/the-book-2nd.html) back in the Fall of 2017 with not much success, so I wanted to prove I could write the RL algorithms even when I failed to so in the past.

-The task in simulation was on a 10 by 10 grid, starting at (0, 0) to move to the end location (4, 4).
-In the ascii art below, you can see the '^' represents the position of the simulated robot, 'X' is the goal position, 'O' is the starting location, and '.' the other possible locations on the grid.
-The reward function for every step is by default -1, -10 if it tries to move out of the boundaries (i.e. Moving left from (0, 0) would result in a reward of -10 and no change in position), and 50 if it reaches the goal position (4, 4).
-Thus the optimal strategy should take 8 steps and an overall cumulative reward of 43.
-The parameters for learning were epsilon = 0.1 (exploration factor), alpha = 0.2 (step size), gamma = 1.0 (discount factor) with the four actions: Up (0), Down (1), Left (2), and Right (3).
+### Simulation Setup
+The ascii art below acted as a visualization of the simulation environment as a grid.

+ - The task in simulation was on a 10 by 10 grid.
+ - Starting at (0, 0), the robot would complete its task if it moved to the end location (4, 4).
+ - '^' represents the position of the simulated robot, 'X' is the goal position, 'O' is the starting location, and '.' the other possible locations on the grid.
+ - Actions: Up (0), Down (1), Left (2), Right (3)
+ - The reward function for every step is:
+   * -10 if moves out of the boundaries (i.e. Moving left from (0, 0) would result in a reward of -10 and no change in position)
+   * 50 if reaches the goal position (4, 4)
+   * -1 otherwise
+ - Parameters for Learning: Epsilon = 0.1 (exploration factor), Alpha = 0.2 (step size), Gamma = 1.0 (discount factor)

 ![Simulation Respresentation](https://user-images.githubusercontent.com/13898053/47628477-03c5c180-daf3-11e8-92e5-c0f70f883668.png)

-## Simulation Results
+### Simulation Results

 Due to the algorithms not being deterministic, both the approximate episodic semi-gradient Sarsa and Q-Learning algorithms were run for a number of times to verify initial findings.
 While a total of 50 runs were run, with each being 500 episodes with a timeout of 200 steps each episode, a sample of five runs and the cumulative reward are shown below along with a table of the steps and cumulative reward averaged over the 500 episodes in each run of each algorithm.